 - Visualizing rainfall and watershed information

-Really, what makes GIS so dynamic is the fact that it can serve a wide range of industries and disciplines including:
+What makes GIS so dynamic is the fact that it can serve a wide range of industries and disciplines, including:

 - Spatial Analysis and Research